dogolpeezon/GLFW-cube-and-pyramid/README.md

 Build..

 You can simply use the cmake file to compile the example.. will need to create directory for libs and include.
 You will see that i have link all the source libs for my directories.. this may be different for you system.
-All dependencies that are needed are same as g++ below.
+All dependencies that are needed are same as g++ below and in the deps directory.

 Some people have used G++ compiler with all the GLFW libs linked..
 IE: